 Prompt payment discounts

-Many NZ electricity retailers offer prompt payment discounts as part of their plans, delivering customers a percentage discount off their bill when they pay on time, sometimes with an incentive to make payment via direct debit.
+A prompt payment discount is a form of conditional discount where the electricity retailer offers prompt payment discounts as part of their plans.
+This means the customer receives a percentage discount off their bill when they pay on time, sometimes with an incentive to make payment via direct debit.

-Nova Energy is another retailer offering a prompt payment discount, providing residential customers who pay their bill on time and in full a 15 per cent discount, applying to residential electricity and natural gas.
+Nova Energy is another retailer offering a prompt payment discount, providing residential customers – who pay their bills on time and in full – a 15 per cent discount, applying to residential electricity and natural gas.

 It is important to keep in mind that retailers not offering a prompt payment discount are not necessarily more expensive.
-Pulse Energy, for instance, states that it does not offer a prompt payment discount, stating it offers the best price it can from the start.
+Pulse Energy, for instance, states that it does not offer a prompt payment discount but offers the best price it can from the start.

 You may also be interested in: